Tan Siew Sin: Political career

 Tan Siew Sin was elected a Member of Parliament for Malacca in 1955.
 He joined the Malaysian cabinet first as minister of trade and industry, and later became the finance minister in 1959.
 He then took over as president of the MCA in November 1961, and held on to both positions until 1974.
 Tan was appointed the Deputy Chairman of the Alliance in 1964.
 He led his party to victory in the 1964 General Election, winning 27 of the 33 parliamentary seats contested.

 Tan however came under criticism for not pushing for the recognition of Mandarin as an official language and the establishment of a Mandarin language university.
 In March 1968, Tan proposed setting up the Tunku Abdul Rahman College for Chinese youths who would otherwise be denied an opportunity to tertiary education.
 The college was formally set up on February 24, 1969.
 Under Tan's stewardship, the MCA also set up Koperasi Serbaguna Malaysia (KSM), an initiative of MCA Youth based on the cooperative principle.

 In the 1969 general election, MCA lost more than half its seats to the new, mainly Chinese Malaysian, opposition parties Democratic Action Party (DAP) and Parti Gerakan Rakyat Malaysia (Gerakan).
 Tan considered taking the party out of the Alliance but decided against it.
 In order to regain Chinese support, Tan attempted to broaden the appeal of the party previously seen as a party of the taukeh (tou jia, rich men), and invited professionals to join the party.
 Other initiatives included the Chinese Unity Movement and the Perak Task Force to help built support in New Villages in Perak.
-In 1973, Tan Siew Sin requested a position as Deputy Prime Minister in the cabinet reshuffle following the death of Tun Dr. Ismail, but this was refused by Tun Abdul Razak, which angered greedy Tan.
+In 1973, Tan Siew Sin requested a position as Deputy Prime Minister in the cabinet reshuffle following the death of Tun Dr. Ismail, but this was refused by Tun Abdul Razak, which angered Tan.
 Tan retired from politics on 8 April 1974 after undergoing lung surgery.
 After his resignation he became a financial advisor to the government on economic issues.

 Business career

-After his retirement from politics, Tan was nominated chairman of Sime Darby by Tun Hussein Onn.
+After his retirement from politics, Tan was nominated chairman of Sime Darby.
 He was also the chairman of United Malacca Rubber Estates, and sat on the boards of a number of companies, including Unitac, Siemens, Pacific Bank, Highlands & Lowlands, and Guardian Royal Exchange Assurance.
+Tan was also president of the National Shooting Association of Malaysia.